daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 ## List of things:
 - 4-bit LUT to accelerate computation.
 (Removed due to direction shift in support.)
 - TCAM to speed up processing/filtering.
+(Removed due to direction shift in support.)
 - Portable SIMD operations using standard ALU.
+(Removed due to direction shift in support.)
 - Pointers to accelerate computation.
+(Planned)
 - Wrapper to promote in-order execution.
 (Planned)
 - DMA wrapper to scope system networking.
 (Planned)
 - Watchdog service to failsafe RTOS.
 (Planned)